SmithWillSuffice/ohanga-pai/content/blog/17_machinescandothework.md

 too, as long as it doesn't chew up electricity like bitcoin.

-The great advantage of such a smart rail system is we can get not only inner city light rail going, but urban and rural rail too, at low cost, just paint the rails on the road.
+The great advantage of such a smart rail system is we can get not only inner city light rail going, but urban and rural rail too, at low cost, just paint${}^\ddagger$ the rails on the road.
 Government buys out the patents on the software.
 All is then better and safer, and the commuter is not paying the private sector road toll costs.
 (Did you know they still have toll roads in some states in the USA --- to "pay for" highways that are already built.)

 Can anyone come up with strong objections?

 I think the software will be up to the task pretty soon.

+${}^\ddagger$I do not mean literally paint the road with paint.
+But something about as simple, some low frequency fingerprint.
+You want the software rails to be robust to tampering and cyberattack, with redundancy for when there is a cyberattack (since nothing is completely immune to cyber-attack).
+They can still be cheap.
+However, the best method for eliminating crime is known to MMT --- we give everyone the means to live comfortably, which means using the currency for redistribution.
+Redistribution as crime prevention.
+No one should even be thinking of theft or crime just to survive.

 This leaves the last hurdle of the energy.
 How to get the electric?
 That is where